aws/aws-cdk/packages/@aws-cdk/aws-redshift/README.md

 params.addParameter('enable_user_activity_logging', 'true');
 ```

-Additionally, you can add a parameter to the cluster's associated parameter group by using the
+Additionally, you can add a parameter to the cluster's associated parameter group with `Cluster.addToParameterGroup()`.
-`Cluster.addToParameterGroup()` method.
 If the cluster does not have an associated parameter group, a new parameter group is created.

 ```ts fixture=cluster
 cluster.addToParameterGroup('enable_user_activity_logging', 'true');
 ```

-Note that both the `ClusterParameterGroup.addParameter()` and `Cluster.addToParameterGroup()` methods will throw an error when attempting to add a parameter to an imported parameter group or when attempting to add an existing parameter with a different value than the existing value.

 ## Elastic IP